-

 Step #4: Request a Reactivation of Your Old Phone Number

-They’ll try to look for the phone number or file in the system.
+They’ll try to look for the phone numbers or files in the system.

-So, if you want your inactive phone number back, be ready to pay and settle all of these.
+So, if you want your inactive phone numbers back, be ready to pay and settle all of these.
+You may also need to provide the security code of your old device number, sim card, account number, and user name.

 Step #5: Wait for your provider to Reactivate the Number